Basques: Religion

 Traditionally Basques have been mostly Catholics.
 In the 19th century and well into the 20th, Basques as a group remained notably devout and churchgoing.
 In recent years church attendance has fallen off, as in most of Western Europe.
 The region has been a source of missionaries like Francis Xavier and Michel Garicoïts.
 Ignatius Loyola, founder of the Society of Jesus, was a Basque.
 California Franciscan Fermín Lasuén was born in Vitoria.
 Lasuén was the successor to Franciscan Padre Junípero Serra and founded 9 of the 21 extant California Missions along the coast.

 A sprout of Protestantism in the continental Basque Country produced the first translation of the new Testament into Basque by Joanes Leizarraga.
 Queen Jeanne III of Navarre, a devout Huguenot, commissioned the translation of the New Testament into Basque and Béarnese for the benefit of her subjects.
 By the time Henry III of Navarre converted to Catholicism in order to become king of France, Protestantism virtually disappeared from the Basque community.

 Bayonne held a Jewish community composed mainly of Sephardi Jews fleeing from the Spanish and Portuguese Inquisitions.
 There were also important Jewish and Muslim communities in Navarre before the Castilian invasion of 1512–21.

 Nowadays, according to one single opinion poll, only slightly more than 50% of Basques profess some kind of belief in God, while the rest are either agnostic or atheist.
 The number of religious skeptics increases noticeably for the younger generations, while the older ones are more religious.
-Catholicism is, by far, the largest religion in Basque Country.
+Catholicism is, by far, the largest religion in the Basque Country.
 In 2019, the proportion of Basques that identify themselves as Roman Catholic was 60%, while it is one of the most secularized communities of Spain: 24.6% were non-religious and 12.3% of Basques were atheist.